Some Common Conversation Mistakes

 When you're talking to someone you should aim to look reasonably friendly, interested, open, and calm and confident.
 You can do this by:

-Sometimes even when they feel at ease and like who they're with people unintentionally send the wrong signals with their body language.
+Sometimes even when they feel at ease and like whomever they're spending time with, people unintentionally send the wrong signals with their body language.

 If you become aware that your body language isn't always lining up with how you feel, consciously try to adopt a friendlier, open stance.
-Changing your body language can take time, so just aim to get better little by little, not fix everything overnight.
-If you're showing less-than-ideal body language because you're actually experiencing the states that bring it on (e.g., a lack of confidence) then as you address and improve your attitude your non-verbals may come around on their own.
+Changing your non-verbals can take time, so just aim to get better little by little, not fix everything overnight.
+If you're showing less-than-ideal body language because you're actually experiencing the states that bring it on (e.g., a lack of confidence) then as you address and improve your mindset your non-verbals may come around on their own.

 Making poor eye contact